-CNN’s Soledad O’Brien will join Drexel University for a screening of the new documentary “Who is Black in America?”
+Soledad O'Brien Joins Drexel for "Who is Black in America?"
+Documentary Screening

 CNN’s Soledad O’Brien will join Drexel University for an advance screening of the new documentary “Who is Black in America?” on Tuesday, Dec.
 4, from 6 p.m. – 8 p.m., part of a multi-part series moderated by O'Brien, which explores issues of colorism and identity.

 In the hour-long documentary, O'Brien follows two 17-year-olds, Becca Khalil and Nayo Jones, on their journeys to find their racial identities.
 She examines important and provocative questions, such as what does black look like in the United States of America in 2012?
 Who defines black?
 And why is there an argument - or disagreement at all - about who counts as black?
 Can someone choose to be black?
 Isn't race assigned at birth, just like gender?
 If race is a choice for some people, why pick black?
 Why not?

 The documentary is scheduled to air on CNN on Sunday, Dec.
 9 at 8 p.m. and 11 p.m.
 (ET).

 The screening at Drexel will take place in Mitchell Auditorium in the Bossone Research Center (3140 Market St.).
 It will be followed by a panel discussion and question-and-answer session.